Professor Gail Davies

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-My work is situated at the interface of human geography, science and technology studies, and animal studies.
+My work is situated at the interface between human geography, science and technology studies, and animal studies.
 Most of my research has focused on understanding the relationships between different ways of knowing nonhuman animals, environments, and human health in public, policy, and science.
 As a geographer, I am interested in encouraging conversations between differently located knowledges in a generous and constructive way.

 My recent research charts the changing geographies of biomedical research, including laboratory animal science, and seeks innovative and collaborative ways to support translational research, and policy-making and public engagement with complex issues in science and technology.

 I am currently working on a collaborative programme of work on ‘The Animal Research Nexus: Changing Constitutions of Science, Health and Welfare’ (2017-2023).
 This grant is funded by the Wellcome Trust and involves developing innovative approaches to the social dimensions of animal research with Dr Beth Greenhough (Oxford University), Dr Pru Hobson-West (University of Nottingham), Dr Rob Kirk (University of Manchester) and Dr Emma Roe (University of Southampton).
-At Exeter, I have been working with Dr Rich Gorman, now at the Brighton and Sussex Medical School and Gabrielle King, on the changing interfaces between patient involvement and animal research.
+At Exeter, I have been working with Dr Rich Gorman, now at the Brighton and Sussex Medical School and Gabrielle King, now at MND Scotland, on the changing interfaces between patient involvement and animal research.

 I am also collaborating on the Resisting Bodies: The Politics and Practices of the Immune System project (2020-2024), led by Dr Tone Druglitrø at the University of Olso, which is generating new social science research on the connections between human and animal immune systems in research and policy.